openebs/zfs-localpv/docs/faq.md

 ### 2. How to install LocalPV-ZFS

 Make sure that all the nodes have zfsutils-linux installed.
-We should go to the each node of the cluster and install zfs utils
+We should go to the each node of the cluster and install zfs utils.

 ```
 $ apt-get install zfsutils-linux